 • Contact the Taxpayer Advocate office in your area if you are not getting any response from the IRS.
 Contact your Congressperson to make them aware that the IRS is not following guidelines as regards the frivolous filing penalty (or to complain about the liberties they tak in applying this penalty).

 • If the $5,000 penalty was imposed, you can use IRS Form 14402 to request a reduction of the penalty to $500.

 • It seems reasonable to deduce that the IRS has carried out the “frivolous” policy in a random and inconsistent way.
 Some IRS employees may have a limited understanding of the regulation, or perhaps they just don’t like seeing a letter sent with a return.
 The staff in the Frivolous Return Program was to be retrained as regards the 2013, memo, but time will tell if war tax resisters continue to have problems.

 • In 1984 longtime war tax refuser Karl Meyer called for a “cabbage patch” response, filing a 1040 form every day for a year to defy the policy.
 He was assessed $140,000 in penalties during 1984, and in February 1985 the IRS seized his station wagon in an attempt to collect on the fines.
 It was sold for $1,020.
 Karl continues to refuse to pay for war.

-• NWTRCC and war tax resistance counselors began to encourage filers not to write protests or deductions or credits on their tax forms if they wanted to avoid the penalty.
+• If you want to avoid a frivolous penalty NWTRCC and war tax resistance counselors encourage filers not to write protests or deductions or credits on their tax forms.

 • In 2010 a few war tax resisters received warning letters, and despite following steps that should have cleared the fine, the IRS went ahead and imposed the $5,000 penalty.
 The IRS then began to demand the fine be paid before it could be appealed.